nylen/slack-archiver/README.md

 ## Archiving files

 Run `bin/download-files.js`.
-This script will process all the JSON log files saved by `bin/log-events.js`, look for files, and download them (along with their metadata from the Slack API) to the `fileStoragePath` directory specified in the config file.
+This script will process all the JSON log files saved by `bin/log-events.js` and `bin/log-history.js`, look for files, and download them (along with their metadata from the Slack API) to the `fileStoragePath` directory specified in the config file.

 Currently you must run this script every time you want to download new files.
 This may be improved in the future.